6 of the 8 U.S. oil-producing states now in recession

 The development comes as the energy industry hopes for action by President Trump to open up new federal lands for production and lift environmental restrictions on pumping.
 But those prospective moves, while potentially helpful for long-term growth, could portend short-term challenges if they spark further price declines.

+"Certainly we’ve seen that decrease as we’ve dealt with a difficult market," said Tessa Sandstrom, communications manager at the North Dakota Petroleum Council.
+"But we’re still well ahead of where we were in 2006 which was the official, unofficial" start of the boom.

+In Oklahoma, the state budget is expected to take a significant hit as tax receipts suffer.
+More than 13% of household earnings in Oklahoma come from the energy sector, up from 6.9% in 2001, according to report released in September by the State Chamber of Oklahoma.

-The only good news is that OPEC's oil-pumping cuts helped stabilize the commodity after its precipitous drop to below $27 per barrel at one point in February 2016 amid a global glut of production.
+The good news for the industry is that OPEC's oil-pumping cuts helped stabilize the commodity after its precipitous drop to below $27 per barrel at one point in February 2016 amid a global glut of production.

 Plus, there's a general consensus that energy companies have little room left to cut after a year in which several dozen producers filed for bankruptcy and laid off thousands of workers.